y8tireu-LLC/.github/profile/README.md

 ---

 Let’s build something amazing together! 🎉
 Disclaimer: This isn't an actual company.
-These are just some projects that I, my friends, and my dad are working on.
+These are just some open-source projects, that me my friends and my dad are working on.